Like anything else powered by software and perpetually tethered to the internet, connected cars are susceptible to cyberattacks.

 In other words, your keys could be in your house, and criminals could walk up to your car and open it.
 This isn’t just a theory either; it’s actually happening.

-In this scenario, the crooks will block your signal, so when you issue a lock command from your key fob, it won’t actually reach your car and your doors will remain unlocked.
+In this scenario, the crooks will block your signal, so when you issue a lock command from your key fob, it won’t reach your car and your doors will remain unlocked.
 The crooks can then have free access to your vehicle.

 To prevent this from happening to you, always manually check your car doors before stepping away.
-You can also install a steering wheel lock to deter thieves from stealing your car, even if they do get inside.
+You can also install a steering wheel lock to deter thieves from stealing your car, even if they get inside.

 How to stop key fob attacks